Records & GovernanceUpdated April 10, 202614 min read

 From Static Register to Dynamic Output

 At Acompli, we treat the RoPA not as a form to be filled, but as a downstream output of the operational work being done.
+The RoPA management module generates Article 30 entries directly from approved assessments, linking each field back to its source evidence.

 By generating RoPA entries directly from approved Data Protection Impact Assessments (DPIAs), the record remains synchronised with the reality of the business.
 When a project updates its data retention settings in a DPIA, the RoPA should reflect that change automatically, subject to DPO approval.
 This “single source of truth” approach prevents the drift that plagues manual spreadsheets.